-Experienced car accident attorneys in Wilmington, Seaford, and Newark, DE
+Experienced distracted driving accident attorneys in Wilmington, Seaford, and Newark, DE

 Distracted driving is the “new” drunk driving; everyone, everywhere seems to be talking about it.
 Laws are passed, public service announcements are made, and people around the country are taking it up as a cause.
-Rightfully so; distracted driving has proven just as, if not more, dangerous than drunk driving.
-The challenge is that drivers do not have a clear understanding about just how much their driving is impaired when they allow themselves to be distracted from the task of driving by other things such as their cell phone, drinking their morning coffee or even shaving behind the wheel.
+Rightfully so; distracted driving has proven to be just as, if not more, dangerous than drunk driving.
+The challenge is that drivers do not have a clear understanding of just how much their driving is impaired when they allow themselves to be distracted from the task of driving by their cell phone, drinking their morning coffee, or even shaving behind the wheel.

-At Silverman, McDonald & Friedman, our Wilmington personal injury attorneys take an aggressive approach to protecting our clients’ interests when they have been injured by a distracted driver in Wilmington, Seaford, Newark, or throughout Delaware.
-We leverage our 100 years of combined experience to help our clients get the compensation they deserve after they have been injured in a car accident with a distracted driver.
+At Silverman, McDonald & Friedman, our Delaware distracted driving accident attorneys take an aggressive approach to protecting our clients’ interests when they have been injured by a distracted driver in Wilmington, Seaford, Newark, or throughout Delaware.
+Our Delaware distracted driving accident lawyers leverage our 100 years of combined experience to help our clients get the compensation they deserve after they have been injured in a car accident with a distracted driver.

 What is distracted driving?

 Sometimes we think of distracted driving as texting behind the wheel, but there are many other distractions, or secondary behaviors, that divide the driver’s attention from the task of driving.
-The NHTSA defines three broad categories of distractions:
+The US Centers for Disease Control and Prevention (CDC) defines three broad categories of distractions:

 - Cognitive distraction.
-Tasks that involve thinking something other than the task of driving
+Tasks that involve thinking about something other than the task of driving.

 Therefore, distracted driving includes: